 From Rapping in buses in Winnipeg, to Aboriginal Theatre in Saskatoon, to Folk Music in St. John’s, the Canadian CED Network has embraced the true spirit and culture of community in Canada.
-I am so proud of being part of a civil society organization that linked up the very best of our community spirit and defied Government Canada and Corporate Canada.
+I am so proud of being part of a civil society organization that linked up the very best of our community spirit and defied the Government of Canada and Corporate Canada.

 I was Executive Director of the Network for 7 years and enjoyed every moment!
 The connection to members across the country from rural, suburban, northern, Aboriginal, urban, and goofy was great – especially the goofy ones who innovated out of the box and got incredible results.
 We scaled great heights – like the social economy initiative of the Government of Canada – and we supported the grass roots – like the community development learning initiative for grass roots community activisits.